-For example if you wanted to record yourself playing acoustic guitar and singing at the same time, it would be wise to record the guitar first and then record your vocals over the top as you will end up with a much clearer recording, making mixing a lot easier and in turn, improving the quality of your end product.
+For example, if you wanted to record yourself playing acoustic guitar and singing at the same time, it would be wise to record the guitar first and then record your vocals over the top as you will end up with a much clearer recording, making mixing a lot easier and in turn, improving the quality of your end product.
 This method of laying down tracks is usually what happens in a professional studio.

-The only problems you may run into when using only one mic is if you’re looking to record something with a lot of different parts, such as drums.
+The only problem you may run into when using only one mic is if you’re looking to record something with a lot of different parts, such as drums.
 As there are so many different parts of a drum kit, all producing very different but equally important sounds, at different amplitudes, it’s very difficult to capture a good drum sound with one mic.
-This is something you may want to consider when building your set up.
+This is something you may want to consider when building your setup.
 For more information, check out this article on how to record drums.

-The main different types of cables that will you will use are XLR cables and 1/4″ instrument cables (also referred to as ‘guitar cables‘ and ‘1/4 inch jacks’)
+The main different types of cables that you will use are XLR cables and 1/4″ instrument cables (also referred to as ‘guitar cables‘ and ‘1/4 inch jacks’)

 XLR cables are usually used for microphones.
 1/4″ cables are used for guitars, and many other electronic instruments, such as keyboards sample pads, etc.